alex-gutev/live_cells_cpp/doc/2-expressions.md

 first call to the cell's computation function, the default value for the cell's value type is retained.

 \attention The value of a computed cell is only computed if it is actually referenced. `live_cells::none()` only preserves the current value of the cell, but this might not be the latest value of the cell if the cell's value is only referenced conditionally.
 A good rule of thumb is to use `live_cells::none()` only to prevent a cell from holding an invalid value.

+\warning Do no use `live_cells::none()` inside a lightweight computed cell, unless the cell is immediately wrapped with `live_cells::store`.
+This is because `live_cells::none()` requires caching of the cell's previous value and lightweight computed cells do not cache their values.

 ## Exception handling